 A student must submit a completed FAFSA to Samford in order to access funding through a Stafford Loan whose amounts vary by program of study, with most students qualifying for up to $20,500 per year.
 Pharmacy students may receive an additional $12,500 per year (total of $33,000 annually).
 Pharmacy students taking required summer courses after the completion of their third year may receive an additional $4,167 during the summer term.

 Eligibility for the Stafford Loan is determined by the FAFSA and the number of hours in which the student is enrolled.
 A student must be enrolled at least half-time to be eligible for disbursement.
 Please consult with your Samford One Stop advisor to determine how many hours constitutes half-time status for your degree program.

 When you receive a Stafford Loan for the first time, you must complete entrance counseling and a Master Promissory Note (MPN), which is a legal document in which you promise to repay your loan and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of your loan.
 In most cases, one MPN may be used for all Stafford Loans you receive over multiple years of study.
 You may complete entrance counseling and sign your MPN at www.studentloans.gov.
 You will need your FAFSA ID to access the site.

-For additional information concerning the Federal Direct Stafford Loan Program, please visit the U.S. Department of Education’s website for Stafford Loans or contact Student Financial Services.
+For additional information concerning the Federal Direct Stafford Loan Program, please visit the U.S. Department of Education’s website for Stafford Loans or contact the One Stop.